umairazmat/umairazmat/README.md

 - 👋 Hello!
 I'm Umair Azmat,a Software Engineering student with a strong foundation and notable projects
 - 💪 I'm skilled in the MERN stack, WordPress, and front-end development.
-- 🔭 Currently working As Full Stack Engineer.
+- 🔭 Currently working As Full Stack Engineer at PowerSoft19.
-- ⚙️ My advanced skills include HTML/CSS, Bootstrap, JavaScript, Typescript, CSharp, React, Angular, Next.js, MongoDB, MySQL, and SQL WorkBench.
+- ⚙️ My advanced skills include HTML/CSS, Bootstrap/Tailwind CSS, JavaScript/Typescript, C#, React.js, Next.js, MongoDB, MySQL, and SQL WorkBench.
 - 🌱 I love to tackle complex Data Structures and Algorithms problems on **[Leetcode](https://leetcode.com/u/umairazmatt/)**.
-- 🌱 And also expanding my knowledge in devops(docker, kubernates, CI/CD).
+- 🌱 And also expanding my knowledge in AI/ML(Generative AI, Hugging Face, Kaggle).
 - 👨‍🏫 Former Instructor at **[Saylani Mass IT Training Program(SMIT)](https://saylaniwelfare.com/en/services/education/technical-education/saylani-mass-it-training)**.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.